lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
 The MuMIn package implements an easy interface to model selection.
-But first, we need to create a dataframe with only the outcome and predictors of interest, with no missingness.
+First, we need to create a dataframe with only the outcome and predictors of interest, with no missingness.
 Then we create the model with all variables included by using a dot.
 We set a binomial family as this is logistic regression.
 MuMIn requires we set na dot fail.
 Next we use dredge on the model using AIC.
 In this example, our main exposure is fibre, so we set it in subset.

 A comment about dredge.
 It compares models with every possible combination of variables... so be careful as R may run for a long time.
 Also, as I said, use different methods to decide on what to adjust for.